wg4568/bhs-hackathon-2024/presentation/slideshow.md

 What happens if we want to change how a profile is displayed?

+Imagine if we had 150 employees!
+Is this DRY code?

 ---

-# ReactJS To The Rescue!
+# ReactJS To The Rescue

 ```jsx
 function Profile(props) {